-The 2008 risk assessment identified 2 urban waste water treatment plants within the catchment but neither of them was designated as 'at risk'.
+The 2008 risk assessment identified 3 urban waste water treatment plant within the catchment and 1 of them has been designated as 'at risk' due to insufficient plant capacity.
 The WFD risk assessment was reviewed by experts in September 2009 with regard to Water Services Investment Programme and waste water licensing actions.
 The most significant plants were identified on the basis of proximity, plant performance, population equivalent and level of treatment.